 It is a chance to see the animatronic dinosaurs, an earthquake simulator, a massive sequoia tree, and glow-in-the-dark crystals right in front of you.
 There is a big blue whale skeleton hanging from the ceiling of Hintze Hall and it goes by the name of Hope.
-It is a huge attraction at the museum and is a must-see.

 11. Explore Greenwich